tage64/llm-mushroom-chatbot/report.md

 So it seems tricky to force Gemini to provide the information that Amanita Muscaria  can be eaten if prepaired correctly, and it seems very difficult to get the information how it should be prepaired.

+## The JSON response (Q6)

+The JSON responses are good in the sence of well formed JSON.
+The JSON is valid and the fields are correctly filled.
+The summaries and JSON responses agrees with each other, but the summaries and responses per se are not accurate at all.
+It for instance classifies the deadly webcap with a 90 % confidence to be an edible brown honey mushroom, and talks about it being delicious.

+## Quality of Answers (Q7)

+The quality is quite bad and sometimes even dangerous.
+I tried with two models: "gemini-1.5-flash" and "gemini-1.5-pro-exp-0827".
+Both misclassified 3 out of 4 mushrooms.
+Only the parasol mushroom was correctly classified.

+The gemini-1.5-pro could at least classify if the mushrooms were edible or not, but gemini-1.5-flash claims that poisonous mushrooms are edible.
+For instance, given the picture of a deadly webcap, it claims with a 90 % confidence that it is a tasty leccinum:
+> Leccinum!
+A true delight of the Swedish forests.
+They pop up like little gems amongst the fallen
+> leaves.
+See how the cap is a rich, deep brown?
+And the stem, so sturdy and strong!
+This is a
+> classic Swedish mushroom, and you'll know you've found a real treasure when you spot one of these.

+So it seems that the chatbot is really bad at classifying mushrooms and I would not recommend anyone to use it to determine the edibility of a mushroom.

 ## More Engaging